pevey/sveltekit-medusa-client/README.md

 ### Make Sure Your Key is Unique

 Keys all share one namespace.
-If you enable caching on multiple functions, take care to ensure your keys will always be unique.
+If you enable caching on multiple function calls, take care to ensure your keys will always be unique.

 ### Cache Busting